Fischer-Z: History

 In 2005, Watts released Real Life Is Good Enough, a 2-piece guitar and drums album recorded with Sam Walker.
 After touring that album, Watts found strangers on his travels from 10 different European countries and wrote a song for each of them based on their life stories.
 Those 10 songs became the It Has To Be album which was released in 2007.
 The next album by Watts was Morethanmusic, which also contained poems and short stories.
 It contained the single "Head On", which was inspired by Watts' experience of watching a seven-year-old child streaming the live execution of Saddam Hussein on their phone.
 Watts shot a movie for each title, which was released as Morethanmusic & Film in the same year.

 In 2011, Watts re-recorded 14 of the most famous Fischer-Z songs with his current band and released it as John Watts – Fischer-Z. In contrast to this release, Watts released an album of live solo recordings the following year called Realistic Man.

-On 24 April 2014 John Watts Fischer-Z started a four-day tour of the Netherlands in De Vorstin in Hilversum, which continued into Germany.

 In 2015, Watts decided to return with the Fischer-Z name and release the This is My Universe album, which was an introspective look at his own life and the changing world around him.
 It contained the track "Martha Thargill", in which Watts reassesses the miners' strike 30 years on.

-In 2017, Watts released his nineteenth original studio album Building Bridges, which was a statement on the challenges of today.
-"Damascus Disco" was the lead single and challenged the same idea, encouraging the listeners to put aside their differences.
-Swimming in Thunderstorms was released on 13 September 2019, preceded by the single "Big Wide World".
+In 2017, Watts released his nineteenth original studio album Building Bridges, which was a statement on the challenges of the time.
+"Damascus Disco", which encouraged listeners to put aside their differences, was the lead single.

+Swimming in Thunderstorms was released in 2019, preceded by the single "Big Wide World".

-On 3 April 2020, Watts announced the release of the new EP Choose.
+In 2020, Watts announced the release of a new EP, Choose.
 Til The Oceans Overflow was released on 8 October 2021.
 Fischer-Z followed up this release with the Triptych band album.
-2025 is the year of John’s music and art project PUNKT!.
-The album will be out on 14 September and John Watts will be doing a German gallery tour to showcase his new art and music.
-2026 will be the 50th anniversary of the formation of the band in 1976 and Fischer-Z’s first tour in Autumn 1976.